 E. Migrate Uploaded Files outside Web Root

 To prevent against insecure direct file access, you can migrate the location of your uploaded files from the default "Intranet" folder.
 Earlier, we walked through migrating the "Intranet" folder from the default location.
-This step runs you through the File Migration Utility to change your uploaded files location.
+Please refer to the following article File Migration Utility to change your uploaded files location.